Portfolio size: | £43.2 million |

 Investment strategy

-RC Brown’s investment strategy is focused on identifying and exploiting opportunities in the primary market (the term used to describe a market in which shares are offered for sale for the first time), as well as participating in secondary offers by existing shareholders.
+RC Brown’s investment strategy is focused on opportunities in the primary market (i.e. new share offers), as well as secondary offers by existing shareholders.

 The company has followed this strategy since it was founded in 1990, adopting it in both its unit trust, IFSL RC Brown UK Primary Opportunities Fund, and the AIM IHT investment service.